-Canada to bring 5-year-old orphan home from Syrian camp; others remain stranded
+Canada to bring 5-year-old orphan home from Syrian camp while others remain stranded

 “A Canadian is a Canadian is a Canadian,” he said during his campaign.
 “And you devalue the citizenship of every Canadian in this place and in this country when you break down and make it conditional for everyone.”

 But since then, Canada, like other countries, has balked at taking its citizens back from Syria, citing dangerous conditions and the lack of a diplomatic presence.
-Leaders in some countries have fretted about a backlash among their citizens if they brought suspected Islamic State fighters home, and the possibility that evidence they might use to prosecute them might not stand up in their courts.
+Leaders in some countries have fretted about a backlash among their citizens if they brought suspected Islamic State fighters home and the possibility that evidence they might use to prosecute them might not stand up in their courts.

 Critics including the United Nations and Human Rights Watch have accused Canada of shirking its international obligations, pointing out that Canadian allies such as the United States and France have surmounted similar obstacles to repatriate some of their nationals.

 Amira’s uncle told Human Rights Watch that he recognized his niece in a photo circulated by a nongovernmental organization in 2019.
-He sought Ottawa’s help in bringing her home, but was repeatedly stymied.
+He sought Ottawa’s help in bringing her home but was repeatedly stymied.

 An aid group arranged a video call between Amira and her uncle in December 2019, Human Rights Watch reported.
 Her cheeks were so swollen from an untreated tooth infection that she couldn’t close her mouth.

 The uncle traveled to the camp in February.
-He managed to meet with Amira for about an hour, and showed her pictures of her family in Canada, but he was not able to bring her home because there was no Canadian official present to sign the repatriation documents the Kurds required for her to leave.
+He managed to meet with Amira for about an hour and show her pictures of her family in Canada, but he was not able to bring her home because there was no Canadian official present to sign the repatriation documents the Kurds required for her to leave.

-The uncle filed a legal action against the government in July, accusing it of violating her rights as a citizen by failing to bring her home, including by not issuing emergency travel documents for her.
+The uncle filed a legal action against the Canadian government in July, accusing it of violating her rights as a citizen by failing to bring her home, including by not issuing emergency travel documents for her.

 Farida Deif, the Canada director for Human Rights Watch, welcomed the news of Amira’s repatriation in a tweet.
 But she said it “does not absolve Canada of its responsibility” to bring home the rest of its citizens.